-- Maintain a C average in all academy coursework.
-Only students who have successfully completed classroom goals and objectives will be recommended for clinical experience. - Complete state-mandated attendance and performance standards during the program. - Attend an orientation session during May of the junior year. - Complete 60 hours of clinical experience during the school year.
+- Complete state-mandated attendance and performance standards during the program. - Attend an orientation session during May of the junior year. - Complete 60 hours of clinical experience during the school year.
 Clinical hours will be completed on weekends. - Are 16 years or older prior to participation in clinical experiences. - Complete criminal background check prior to participation in clinical experiences. - Maintain up-to-date immunizations before participation. - Provide own transportation to all clinical experiences.